Opium poppy (Papaver somniferum) pod with latex droplets. Image Pharmawiki. |

 Remedy 247 - The other remedy that may be cited for opium is for an illness in the head - a remedy that the goddess Isis made for the sun god Re - This claim is also erroneous, and translates the fruit or seeds of ḫꜣs.yt (khasyt) as the opium poppy pod.
 The example from Saunders above is a poor translation, and he incidentally leaves out an ingredient.

 This claim is originally from Cyril Bryan (1930) who was loosely translating a German version of the Ebers papyrus by Henrich Joachim (1890).
-Joachim however hedged his bets in his translation and named špn (citing Lüring 1888), ḫꜣs.yt and s.yt (citing Henri Brugsch 1880) as being the opium poppy.
+Joachim however hedged his bets in his translation and named špn (citing Lüring 1888), ḫꜣs.yt and ẖsꜣ.yt (citing Henri Brugsch 1880) as being the opium poppy.
 Bryan did likewise - three different plants were translated as opium poppies.

 Then Joachim 1888 applied this identification to khasyt and Bryan 1930 followed him.

-Two different words that look and sound a bit alike (in our English translation), that are incidentally still capable of confusing the hell out of me.
+Two different words that look and sound “a bit” alike (in our English translation), that are incidentally still capable of confusing the hell out of me.
 And don't even get me started on the opium makes you sleepy bit....

 However, all of this material is totally out of date, and right at this moment the identity of ḫꜣs.yt is disputed, but the poppy has ceased to play any role in this issue, it is probably a bryony.
-The other one, s.yt, is thought to be an aromatic resin, like myrrh (Germer 2008).
+The other one, ẖsꜣ.yt, is thought to be an aromatic resin, like myrrh (Germer 2008).

 To sum up, the Ebers papyrus does not provide conclusive evidence of opium use in Egyptian medicine.

-Krikorian wrote a fabulous take down of this problem in 1975,
+Krikorian wrote a fabulous take down of this problem in 1975, but it seems many did not pay attention. |

 Conclusion